5 Myths of Backpacking Travel Busted

 In the end, these myths are simply excuses that deter you from exploring the world.

-There are more myths to be broken, but it’s more important for every backpacker to understand one simple thing – you just have to go with it without worrying about what could and what couldn’t happen.
+There are more myths of backpacking travel to be broken, but it’s more important for every backpacker to understand one simple thing – you just have to go with it without worrying about what could and what couldn’t happen.

-Have you heard any of these myths?
+Have you heard any of these myths of backpacking travel?
 Have you got any other ones you would like to add?
 Let me know in the comments below and don’t forget to follow Karlis at Independent Wolf blog for more tips on travelling the world.

 I’m Karlis Kikuts, the guy behind independentwolf.com.
 A travel blogger who loves to travel alone and hammocking who always wants to be closer to the nature.